mansoormalik/TaskScheduler/README.md

 Master-Slave Communication
 --------------------------
 The master and slave communicate using gRPC.
 This provides a low-latency mechanism for the exchange of messages between the master and slave.
-This does however creates a tight coupling between master and slave nodes which may not be desirable.
+This creates a tight coupling between master and slave nodes which may not be desirable.
 However, given the time limitations in completing the implementation, this was viewed as acceptable.

 The protocol between the master and slave is defined in the masterslave.proto file.
 It consists of:
-1. A task request message that is sent by a slave to a master.
+1. A task request message is sent by a slave to a master.
 If the task queue is non-empty, the master responds by sending a message that describes the first task (taskname, sleeptime) in its queue.
 If the task queue is empty, the master responds by sending an empty task (taskname="").
 If the task queue is empty, the slave waits for a small duration before trying again.
 For testing purposes the duration was set to 3 seconds.
-2. A status update message that is sent by the slave to the master when a task is completed.
+2. A status update message is sent by the slave to the master when a task is completed.

 Cluster Membership
 --------------------------